zendeskgarden/react-components/docs/adrs/001-theming-peer-dependency.md

 consumer if a peer version is out-of-date.

 Ideally, all Garden package versions should align.
-However, at the very least, the theming peer dependency should align with the highest version of Garden component package dependency.
+However, at the very least, the theming peer dependency should align with the highest version of a Garden component package dependency.

 ## Decision